 City Break in Budapest

 Currently, Wizz Air and TAROM are the only airlines with direct flights on the route Bucharest - Budapest.
 Wizz Air has 3 weekly flights on Wednesdays, Fridays and Sundays.
 It is worth mentioning that Wizz Air also operates weekly 2 flights, on Tuesdays and Saturdays, on the route Cluj - Budapest.

 Probably 2-3 days are not enough to discover a destination like Budapest, but it's a start.
 For February, tariffs at city breaks in Budapest starting from 299 EURO (accommodation + transport by plane).

 And if the month of love is approaching, Budapest can be a romantic destination.
 Do not miss pedestrian tour through the city center.
 It takes 3 hours and you can walk on the footsteps of Hungarian history.
 In 1987, the Danube area of Budapest was included in the list of UNESCO World Cultural Heritage.

 It's a check and a cruise on the Danube at dusk.
-On board the vessel you will enjoy a bar with champagne, wine or beer, plus a buffet dinner (optional).
-You can admire the famous bridges of Budapest, such as the Margaret Bridge, Erzsbet and the Chain Bridge.
-And certainly the Parliament, Buda Castle, Gellert Hill will not pass unnoticed.
+On board you will find a bar with champagne, wine or beer, plus a buffet dinner (optional).
+You can admire Budapest's famous bridges, such as the Margaret Bridge, the Erzsbet Bridge and the Chain Bridge.
+And certainly Parliament, Buda Castle, Gellert Hill will not go unnoticed.

 Among the important sights to visit, Cristi recommends: The bridge with chains, this being the first bridge that linked Buda to the Plague; Parliament House, building built in neo-gothic style and over 100 years old; Fishermen's Bastion, which is located on the Buda Castle Hill.
 We also list: The Great Synagogue, The National Opera, The Matthias Church, Royal Palace, Heroes Market, St. Stephen's Basilica.